john-cd/rust_howto/src/categories/command-line-interface/ansi_terminal.md

 [![ansi-term][ansi-term-badge]][ansi-term]  [![cat-command-line-interface][cat-command-line-interface-badge]][cat-command-line-interface]

-This program depicts the use of [`ansi_term`][ansi-term-crate] crate and how it is used for controlling colours and formatting, such as blue bold text or yellow underlined text, on ANSI terminals.
+This program depicts the use of [`ansi_term`][ansi-term-crate] crate and how it is used for controlling colours and formatting, such as blue bold text or yellow underlined text, on {{i:ANSI terminals}}.

 There are two main data structures in [`ansi_term`][ansi-term-crate]: [`ANSIString`][ansi_term::ANSIString] and [`Style`][ansi_term::Style].
 A [`Style`][ansi_term::Style] holds stylistic information: colors, whether the text should be bold, or blinking, or whatever.
 There are also Colour variants that represent simple foreground colour styles.
 An [`ANSIString`][ansi_term::ANSIString] is a string paired with a [`Style`][ansi_term::Style].